 So yea, the introduction to Himachal Pradesh happened a little late in my blogging career, and when it finally did, it became like an addiction!

-Top Tourist Places In Himachal Pradesh
+Best Places To See In Himachal Pradesh

 Though I have been to Hallan and Fojal many times and have stayed with local families for weeks, staying with a family and sharing their space may not be very convenient for a regular tourist wanting a bit of privacy.

-My Answer: visit Cheog, near Shimla.
+My Answer: Cheog, near Shimla.